Somosomo

 Somosomo (/fj/) is a chiefly village in Taveuni, which is the island where the 180th meridian crosses on land in Fiji.
-This island is part of the Cakaudrove Province and the holders of the title of Tui Cakau, the Paramount Chief of the Tovata Confederacy, are historically and traditionally linked to this village.
+Divided from Vanua Levu by Somosomo Strait, this island is part of the Cakaudrove Province and the holders of the title of Tui Cakau, the Paramount Chief of the Tovata Confederacy, are historically and traditionally linked to this village.

 The island was visited by the US Exploring Expedition in 1840.

 In 1873, work commenced on a double-canoe called Ramarama at Somosomo, which was 99 ft in length with a crew of 50 paddlers, although the vessel could carry an additional 200 warriors.
 Her steer oars were 34. ft.
 The builders included Manase Gauamo, an expert Tongan canoe maker, who worked for five years to complete Ramarama.
 The double-canoe was built for the Tui Cakau, who later gave Ramarama to Seru Epenisa Cakobau.
 The double-canoe made three voyages to Tonga.

 Famous persons from Somosomo

 Fiji's first President, Penaia Ganilau, was Tui Cakau and therefore a native of Somosomo.

 Chief Komaibatiniwai was from the noble family of Somosomo.

 Rugby league player Semi Radradra hails from the village.